-The limits of the flood plain areas are contained within the Natural Environment designation on Schedule B.
+The limits of the flood plain areas are contained within the Natural Environment Hazard designation on Schedule B. Where the floodplain overlaps with a natural heritage feature, the designation is Natural Environment.
+The Hazard designation was introduced to better delineate which areas contain natural hazards only.